 8 June 2020

-I have just been writing an article on my Heart of the Matter Musings blog, about how we can manage our stress during the current Corona virus panic, and why it is so important that we do take action to protect ourselves from the collective fear and anxiety that surrounds us, as well as from the virus itself.
+I have just been writing an article on my Heart of the Matter Musings page, about how we can manage our stress during the current Corona virus panic, and why it is so important that we do take action to protect ourselves from the collective fear and anxiety that surrounds us, as well as from the virus itself.